PeterCamilleri/CX16/docs/vm1_am.md

 will act as described in the details, even though they may be optimized to save time and code space.
-* The operation details do not describe low-level details about the fetching of instructions, computing effective addresses, or the pushing and popping of data with stacks.
+* The operation details do not describe low-level details about the fetching of instructions and immediate values, computing effective addresses, or the pushing and popping of data with stacks and frames.

 ### Add
 Add word sized data on the data stack.
 Note that since byte sized data is